 The Fire Science Certificate program is designed as an intermediate recognition step or as a second credential.
 All course work in the certificate program will apply to the Associate in Applied Science Degree Program in Fire Science.
 Prior to seeking admission to this program, the student should meet with an advisor and develop a plan for satisfying the following requirements.

-- Complete the following courses. - Make an appropriate score on WorkKeys. - Be eligible for ENG 101 and MTH 100 or MTH 116. - Have a minimum 2.00 grade point average in Jefferson State courses.
+- Complete the following courses. - Have a minimum 2.00 grade point average in Jefferson State courses.

 Fire Science Certificate (STC C088)